paolinomanghi/elixir_bari_2025/README.md

 ```
 press ctrl + c, type y and exit jupyter

-## HUMAnN 4: functional profiling at the community level
+# Hands-On 4: functional profiling at the community level using HUMAnN 4
 #### Step n.1: Get into the right directory & install download the necessary files
 ```
 cd ~